What is a Parish Disability Advocate?

 - Remarks of Pope Francis during a Papal audience with the participants of the October 2017 conference, “Catechesis and Persons with Disabilities” organized by the Pontifical Council for Promoting the New Evangelization (Available on Vatican website)

-- Pastoral Response to Mental Illness (NCPD.org/pastoralresponse/mentalillness)
+- Pastoral Response to Mental Illness (https://www.ncpd.org/resources_and_toolkits/pastoral-response-persons-me...)

 Accompany

 Remember to consult with and listen to the person who has reached out to you; there is no “one size fits all.”
 It is important to remember that every disability is different and every person with a disability is unique.
-For example, it is often said, if you have met one person with autism, you have met one person with autism.
+It is often said, if you have met one person with autism, you have met one person with autism.
 This is true for every disability.
 The best way one can effectively support a person with a disability is to get to know them individually.
 Pay attention to the specific requests, gifts, and needs of the person who has reached out to you.

 Parish Access Contact To-do List

-Arrange a Meeting with your Pastor.
+Arrange a Meeting with your Pastor

 - Keep in mind that you work directly for your pastor, assisting him in this ministry.